georges-etienne-fortin/georges-etienne-fortin/README.md

 - 👋 Hi, I’m @georges-etienne-fortin
-- 👀 I’m interested in visual arts and applications to improve workflow
+- 👀 I’m interested in the financialization of art and collectibles
-- 🌱 I’m currently learning about blockchain protocol, cybersecurity architecture and devops functions
+- 🌱 I’m currently learning about big data, automated valuation models, and private asset management platforms
 - 📫 How to reach me: on twitter @GE_Fortin

 <!---